Day 296: Confessions

 - The Ultimate Gear+ is available with Orichalcums.
 The Ultimate Gear unlocks the Twilight Blaze Keyblade, another Keyblade that seems inspired by Axel.
 This weapon is all about long combos.
 The + version’s abilities are 1.
 Combo Boost, 2.
 Chain Power and 3.
 Chain Time, entirely distinct from the base-level Twilight Blaze.

-The game also allows you to synth the Pandora’s Gear+ (Omega Weapon+) at this point, with an expensive mix of Mythrils, Luck Techs and a Premium Orb, none of them cheap or easy to all that easy to find.
+The game also allows you to synth the Pandora’s Gear+ (Omega Weapon+) at this point, with an expensive mix of Mythrils, Luck Techs and a Premium Orb, none of them cheap or easy to all that easy to find, but you’ll probably have enough by endgame.
 That the game allows you to unlock the Pandora’s Gear+ simply by synthing it is confounding to me, as the normal Pandora’s Gear (in international releases) is the prize you get for finding every Secret Report – an end-game challenge!
 In the original Japanese release, the Pandora’s Gear was a a Mission Crown prize available at 180, but is outright locked until post-game!
 The trouble is, the + version is almost better in every way.

 Let’s take a look at them: For Roxas, the Pandora’s Gear gives you the Omega Weapon, the name of a powerful Final Fantasy superboss.
 Both versions come with identical abilities: 1.
 Vitality Surge, 2.
 Vitality Barrier and 3.
 Alive ‘n’ Kicking, a new ability that lets you stagger enemies so long as your HP is full.
 Here’s the trick: the base-level Pandora’s Gear has the Risky Play ability by default – a punishment ability that costs you HP whenever you attack and miss!
 (Unless you’re Xigbar – Xigbar gets off scot free.)
 Since the Pandora’s Gear uses abilities that are largely only triggered at full HP, this means you lose those abilities if you miss a single attack!
 But with the Pandora’s Gear+, you don’t have Risky Play and that dynamic is lost!
 The only real advantage of the original Pandora’s Gear is that it gains more stats from attached Units, but I’m not sure if that justifies the danger of Risky Play.
 What do you think?
 Feel free to comment below.